anhinga/2022-notes/Generative-autoregressive-models-are-similators/reading-simulators-essay.md

 "Not only does the supervised/oracle perspective obscure the importance and limitations of prompting, it also obscures one of the most crucial dimensions of GPT: the implicit time dimension.
 By this I mean the ability to evolve a process through time by recursively applying GPT, that is, generate text of arbitrary length."

 ---

+Benchmarks derived from supervised learning test GPT’s ability to produce correct answers, not to produce questions which cause it to produce a correct answer down the line.
+But GPT is capable of the latter, and that is how it is the _most powerful_:

+https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html "Language Models Perform Reasoning via Chain of Thought"

+---